Inventory turnover formula

 Inventory turnover — often called "inventory turns" — is the number of times per year you sell through your average inventory.
 The formula is Turns = COGS / Average Inventory.
 If you did $500,000 in cost of goods sold last year and your average inventory balance was $100,000, you turned inventory five times — every 73 days on average.

 Turns is the single most important operational metric for retail, ecommerce, and distribution businesses.
 Faster turns mean less capital tied up, fresher product, less markdown risk, and better cash flow.
 Slower turns mean dead stock, storage cost, and products that may not sell at full price.
+Most failing retailers have inventory problems before they have revenue problems.

 Days of inventory — the other way to see it